 Instead of trying to deliver a single event experience, why not embrace the strengths of each format and give each its own purpose that together delivers an exceptional educational experience?
 This more holistic approach can reduce strain on your resources while increasing the value for (and revenue from) attendees, members, and sponsors.

 What does this look like in practice?
 There are so many ways this could play out for your organization, and the opportunities to get creative are endless.

 We were inspired by an idea from event industry veteran Adrian Seger, outlining the use of short, regular, and focused online meetings to support “communities of practice.”
-Using this model, perhaps an in-person annual meeting (or a series of smaller regional meetings in the short-term) is used to introduce topics and concepts and form affinity groups among your attendees.
+Using this model, perhaps an in-person annual meeting is used to introduce topics and concepts and form affinity groups among your attendees.
 Subsequent virtual meetings could dive deeper into a specific sub-topic, reinforce learning from the in-person event, and facilitate discussion groups for attendees to share how they are putting this learning into practice.

 Meanwhile, session content from either your in-person or virtual events can be made available on-demand for a fee or for free, depending upon membership status, and packaged with other topic-related resources — courses, articles, whitepapers, etc. This not only creates greater value, but it also promotes other potential revenue sources to your attendees and members.

 This series of inter-related in-person and virtual events also provide more exposure opportunities for your sponsors, including:

 - More instances for in-session or in-platform recognition

 - Serving as a session or group facilitator

 - Developing and delivering some of your live or on-demand content